jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> 7        42        101    017702 42101017702   POINT (2704596 250717)
 ```

 The GEOID10 column is a unique identifier for the Census tracts in Philly.
 It is made up by a few other identifiers at higher geographic levels.
 All of the GEOID10s here start with the numbers 42 followed by 101.
 The first two numbers are the state identifiers code, 42, based on Census FIPS codes.
-FIPS stands for Federal Information Processing Standard and are unique geographic identifiers used in their data.
+FIPS stands for Federal Information Processing Standard and are unique geographic identifiers used in Census data.
 These codes are used to merge different data sets (e.g. FBI crime data and Census data) together, a task that would be impossible (or very difficult) without a unique ID code in both data sets.
 The 101 is the county code, as seen in the column "COUNTYFP10".
 The remaining numbers vary and indicate which tract it is.
 When combined it makes an 11 number code that is not repeated for any Census tract in the country.
 We will return to this code when combining this data with Census data.

 For now we will use the code to aggregate the number of shootings per Census tract.
 Remember, the `aggregate()` command aggregates a numeric value by some categorical value.
 Here we aggregate the number of shootings per Census tract.
 So our code will be

-aggregate(number_shootings ~ GEOID10, data = shootings_agg, FUN = sum)
+`aggregate(number_shootings ~ GEOID10, data = shootings_agg, FUN = sum)`

 We actually don't have a variable with the number of shootings so we need to make that.
 We can simply call it "number_shootings" and give it that value of 1 since each row is only one shooting.